redhead1999/university_countdown/README.md

-### A countdown timer to graduation, as well as for any other band of life.
+### A countdown timer to graduation, as well as for any other life span.

 ### https://play.google.com/store/apps/details?id=com.redhead.countdown&hl=ru